Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1190.626477,1203.37129.md

 ### Transcript

-> things unless you want a serious answer
+> what the Simon do well he mostly delays things unless you want a serious answer but do a serious answer do you really